-A plaza at the intersection of the Entry Drive and Central Green Way will be a natural campus gathering place; adjacent buildings should respond directly to this space and its prominence.
+The entry drive will be a transit route with a prominent stop near the intersection with the Central Green Way.
+A plaza at this intersection will be a natural campus gathering place; adjacent buildings should respond directly to this space and its prominence.